TheWebDev27/Calc-II-Honors-Project/part3.typ

 #set align(left)

 The first inequality is just a way of saying that if two quantities are equal, then it is technically true that the absolute value of the first quantity cannot be larger than that of the second.
-It is an important inequality in the proof, as it represents the distance between the approximated integral and the difference of the antiderivative evaluated at (almost) $b$ and $a$, so we want to show that it goes infinitely close to 0.
+It is an important inequality in the proof, as the quanitty on the left represents the distance between the approximated integral and the difference of the antiderivative evaluated at (almost) $b$ and $a$, so we want to show that it goes infinitely close to 0.
 Now why does the second inequality hold?
 Recall that the triangle inequality states that $abs(a+b) <= abs(a) + abs(b)$ for any numbers $a$ and $b$.
 In this case, the second inequality is merely an extended triangle inequality.
-The reader is encouraged to consider the analogy utilized back when the triangle inequality was first introduced and extend the logic to this case and convince themselves of this fact.
+The reader is encouraged to reconsider the analogy utilized back when the triangle inequality was first introduced, extend the logic to this case, and convince themselves of this fact.

 If $max(abs(epsilon))$ is the largest term in the summation $display(sum_(x=a \ #text[step ] delta x)^(b-delta x) abs(epsilon) dot delta x)$, then